Technology: Ethics

-Technology ethics encompasses several key fields.
-Bioethics looks at ethical issues surrounding biotechnologies and modern medicine, including cloning, human genetic engineering, and stem cell research.
+Technology ethics encompasses several key fields: Bioethics looks at ethical issues surrounding biotechnologies and modern medicine, including cloning, human genetic engineering, and stem cell research.
 Computer ethics focuses on issues related to computing.
 Cyberethics explores internet-related issues like intellectual property rights, privacy, and censorship.
 Nanoethics examines issues surrounding the alteration of matter at the atomic and molecular level in various disciplines including computer science, engineering, and biology.
 And engineering ethics deals with the professional standards of engineers, including software engineers and their moral responsibilities to the public.

-A wide branch of technology ethics is concerned with the ethics of artificial intelligence: it includes robot ethics, which deals with ethical issues involved in the design, construction, use, and treatment of robots, as well as machine ethics, which is concerned with ensuring the ethical behavior of artificial intelligent agents.
+A wide branch of technology ethics is concerned with the ethics of artificial intelligence: it includes robot ethics, which deals with ethical issues involved in the design, construction, use, and treatment of robots, as well as machine ethics, which is concerned with ensuring the ethical behavior of artificially intelligent agents.
 Within the field of AI ethics, significant yet-unsolved research problems include AI alignment (ensuring that AI behaviors are aligned with their creators' intended goals and interests) and the reduction of algorithmic bias.
 Some researchers have warned against the hypothetical risk of an AI takeover, and have advocated for the use of AI capability control in addition to AI alignment methods.

 Other fields of ethics have had to contend with technology-related issues, including military ethics, media ethics, and educational ethics.

 Futures studies

-Futures studies is the systematic and interdisciplinary study of social and technological progress.
-It aims to quantitatively and qualitatively explore the range of plausible futures and to incorporate human values in the development of new technologies.
+Futures studies is the study of social and technological progress.
+It aims to explore the range of plausible futures and incorporate human values in the development of new technologies.
 More generally, futures researchers are interested in improving "the freedom and welfare of humankind".
 It relies on a thorough quantitative and qualitative analysis of past and present technological trends, and attempts to rigorously extrapolate them into the future.
 Science fiction is often used as a source of ideas.
 Futures research methodologies include survey research, modeling, statistical analysis, and computer simulations.